 Next, you need to set the JAVA_HOME path.
 It ensures that any JAVA file you run can find the necessary libraries for the program.
 You can also use the command line to echo the Java path to determine if it is correct.

 Now when you double click on the JAR file, it will automatically run like how EXE files execute.
 If there is a problem with version, the file should inform you.

 If you have a JAR file which is not running on its own, then you can use java JDK to run it.
 Open Command Prompt, and type java -jar name_of_jar_file.jar.
 It will execute the JAR file automatically.

 4] Set the Java or JAR file association

-The last step is to establish a file association with Java run time.
-It will make sure that every time you run, you are not asked to select a program which can execute it.
+The last step is to establish a file association with Java runtime.
+It will make sure that every time you run, you are not asked to select a program that can execute it.

 - Shift + Right-click on the file, and select Open with option.